 Follow the paved trail along the shore of the Cook Inlet from downtown Anchorage to Kincaid Park.
 You’ll get a first hand look at the views of Anchorage from the inlet as well as the unique landscape and wildlife of the marshes and forested hills.
 Plus, check out the great views of Mount Susitna.
 See if you can make out why they call it the Sleeping Lady.

-I love biking, so I recommend to rent a bike (or a fat bike in the winter).
+You can also rent a bike (or a fat bike in the winter).
 You’ll find a couple of great bike rental options near the trail at L St between 4th and 5th Ave.

 Trek Bike Rental Anchorage